3 Bedroom Home in Zion Crossroads - $594,900

 Most Popular

+A Charlottesville woman last seen Nov.
+14 was found dead in Harrisonburg this week.

+The jury was deadlocked on two federal conspiracy charges, indicating that a second trial may be on the horizon.

-Three takeaways from the Virginia men's basketball team's 67-47 loss to Houston.
+Three takeaways from the Virginia men's basketball team's 58-40 win over Providence.

+The county has tested its redesign plans at Center I, and officials said that the last several years show the model could work.

+Thanksgiving 2021 will be far different from Thanksgiving 2020, in large part due to development and approval of COVID-19 vaccines and boosters.
+Dr. Petri answers your questions.